-- Place the softened butter and granulated sugar into a large bowl.
-Using a hand mixer or stand mixer fitted with a whisk attachment, cream together the butter and sugar on medium speed for 1 minute, or until pale and fluffy.
+- Combine the softened butter and granulated sugar in a large bowl.
+Using a hand mixer with a whisk attachment, mix on medium speed until the mixture is pale and fluffy, about 1 minute.

-- Add the egg, sour cream, vanilla extract, and almond extract, and continue to beat on medium speed for 30 seconds to one minute, until light and fluffy.
+- Add the egg, sour cream, vanilla extract, and almond extract to the bowl.
+Beat on medium speed until light and fluffy, 30 seconds to 1 minute.

-- Turn the mixer to low, and add the flour, baking soda, baking powder, and salt to the bowl.
-Beat the mixture for about 1 minute, until all ingredients are combined.
+- Add the flour, baking soda, baking powder, and salt to the bowl.
+Mix on low speed for about 1 minute to form a soft dough.

 |% DAILY VALUE|